Brenden2008/http-relay/README.md

 # HTTP Relay
 HTTP client to client (web browser to web browser) communication

-***IMPORTANT!!!***
-_Due to increased service usage and user requests Httprelay.io is moving from SaS to OSS.
-Service that is accessible at https://httprelay.io is **going to be moved on 2019-11-10** to https://demo.httprelay.io.
-Please use your own deployments as https://demo.httprelay.io for demonstration purpose only!_

 ## Features
 - Communication with old good and simple HTTP requests (supported by all web browsers and most platforms)
 - Synchronous bidirectional data exchange
-- Synchronous one directional data transfer
+- Synchronous one-directional data transfer
 - Asynchronous and buffered one to many data transfer
 - Communication channel ownership